-The latest release of DrugBank (version 5.1.7, released 2020-07-02) contains 13,606 drug entries including 1518 FDA-approved small molecule drugs, 146 FDA-approved biotech (protein/peptide) drugs, 87 nutraceuticals and 5080 experimental drugs.
-Additionally, 4286 non-redundant protein (i.e. drug target/enzyme/transporter/carrier) sequences are linked to these drug entries.
-Each entry contains more than 150 data fields with half of the information being devoted to drug/chemical data and the other half devoted to drug target or protein data.
+The latest release of DrugBank (version 5.1.7, released 2020-07-02) contains 13,606 drug entries including 2,642 approved small molecule drugs, 1,398 approved biologics (proteins, peptides, vaccines, and allergenics), 131 nutraceuticals and over 6,377 experimental (discovery-phase) drugs.
+Additionally, 5,226 non-redundant protein (i.e. drug target/enzyme/transporter/carrier) sequences are linked to these drug entries.
+Each entry contains more than 200 data fields with half of the information being devoted to drug/chemical data and the other half devoted to drug target or protein data.

 DrugBank is offered to the public as a freely available resource.
-Use and re-distribution of the data, in whole or in part, for commercial purposes requires explicit permission of the authors and explicit acknowledgment of the source material (DrugBank) and the original publication (see below).
+Use and re-distribution of the data, in whole or in part, for commercial purposes (including internal use) requires a license.
 We ask that users who download significant portions of the database cite the DrugBank paper in any resulting publications.